Manan-Sharma-5/pyCalc/Readme.md

-# Simple Python Calculator
+# Interactive Python Calculator

-This project performs basic arithmetic operations and is to test git operations.
+Supports multiple arithmetic operations using user input and to test git operations.